-This raises the question as to what benefits these two technologies could bring to building societies when used in corporate management.
 The main task of corporate management is to manage and balance earnings, costs and risks.
 The activities required to perform this task are carried out by various departments, as illustrated in Fig. 1.

 Against this background, this article aims at assessing the potential benefits of RPA and AI and includes an indication based on project experience and expert assessments.
 But in view of the current dynamics in developing and adopting new technologies, this picture can only represent a snapshot.

 RPA in corporate management

 In essence, RPA is the automated processing of frequently repeating and rule-based business processes through machine-based imitation of user roles and activities.
 “Bots” interact directly with the graphical user interface of various software systems via keyboard entries and mouse inputs.

 This basic understanding laid the foundation for assessing the application of RPA for the individual corporate management areas along the dimensions of feasibility and benefit.
 Primary criteria here are employee retention, quantity structures and duration.
 The benefit dimension is illustrated in terms of cost, time and quality advantages.
 The assessments refer to certain levels of the entire department.
 The below illustration (Fig. 2) is based on selected examples.

 Overall, the assessment indicates rather low (benefit) potentials for RPA in corporate management.
 Although many processes exhibit necessary characteristics such as rule-based, structured, repetitive, etc., the requirements regarding quantity structures and the necessary utilization of staff capacities are only rarely met and thus do not justify the use of RPA from an economic perspective.
 This assessment is also confirmed by the latest zeb.RPA study.